Enter the Dragon: Plot

-The next morning, Han commands Roper to fight Lee, but Roper refuses and Han has him fight Bolo.
-Roper manages to overpower and beat Bolo after a gruelling battle.
-Han orders all his men to kill Lee and Roper.
-Despite facing insurmountable odds, the island's prisoners, released by Mei Ling, and the other invited martial artists aid Lee and Roper in defeating Han's guards.
-Amid the chaos, Han attempts to fight his way out to escape, only to have Lee pursue and corner him in his museum, where Han retrieves a bladed-talon replacement for his hand to prepare for a brutal fight.
-Han retreats into a room full of mirrors, which proves disorientating for Lee until Lee remembers his lessons at the Shaolin Temple and smashes all the mirrors to spoil Han's illusions.
-Lee kicks Han, who gets impaled on his own spear that was halfway harpooned through a wall.
+The next morning, Braithwaite receives Lee's telegram and orders a raid on the island.
+Han commands Roper to fight Lee in the main square of the tournament, but Roper refuses and Han has him fight Bolo instead.
+Roper beats Bolo after a gruelling battle, so Han orders all his men to attack and kill Lee and Roper.
+The island's prisoners, released by Mei-Ling, and the other invited martial artists aid Lee and Roper in fighting Han's guards in a giant melee.
+Amid the chaos, Han attempts to fight his way out to escape, only to have Lee corner him in his museum.
+Lee proves to be a superior fighter over Han, who resorts to using a spear and a bladed replacement for his prosthetic hand to fight Lee.
+He retreats into a room full of mirrors, which proves disorientating for Lee until he remembers his lessons at the Shaolin Temple.
+Smashing the mirrors to spoil Han's trickery, Lee faces down Han and kicks him into a mirror impaled by the spear, killing him.

-Lee returns to Roper and they exchange a weary thumbs-up as the military finally arrives to take control of the island.
+An exhausted Roper sits down in the main square, looking at the aftermath of the melee, where Tania was killed.
+Lee emerges from his fight, and both men exchange a thumbs-up as the military arrives to take control of the island.